• Level 3

 Cannulation Course Outline:

-1. Understanding Veins and their Structure:
+1. Understanding Veins and Their Structure:

 2. Vein Identification for Cannulation:

-• Know what makes a good vein and how to spot veins that are hard to use.
+• Learn how to find veins for cannulation.
+Know what makes a good vein and how to spot veins that are harder to use.

 3. Factors Affecting Cannulation: